 Leo, Bogotá, Colombia

 Dining at Leo means embarking on a journey through the rich biodiversity and gastronomic cultures of Colombia.
-This fine-dining farm-to-table restaurant has been rapidly climbing the World’s Best lists (jumping 51 spots between 2019 and 2021) and was founded by Latin America’s Best Female Chef (2017) Leonor Espinosa.
+This fine-dining farm-to-table restaurant has been rapidly climbing the World’s Best lists (jumping 51 spots between 2019 and 2021) and was founded by the World’s Best Female Chef (2022) Leonor Espinosa.
 What makes Leo so special is its commitment to Colombian producers and traditions, evident through every course of its tasting menus.
 As guests dine in the contemporary La Sala de Leo, they will find the origin of each ingredient from the meticulously sourced menu (dubbed the CYCLOBIOME) plotted on a map of Columbia.
 Meanwhile, in La Salla de Laura, sommelier Laura Hernández offers a selection of wines and cocktails born out of her passion for distillation.

 Marle at Heckfield Place, Hampshire, U.K.